How To Score Sourdough Bread (Tips For Beginners)

 Bread scoring is challenging, and if the dough is over-proofed, the razor dull, or the dough too warm, scores can spread and ruin the appearance of the bread.

-My children can attest to my excitement when I finally pulled a perfect crust from the oven (I shrieked with pure joy – I’m sure my fellow breadbakers understand!).
+My children can attest to my excitement when I finally pulled a perfect crust from the oven (I shrieked with joy – I’m sure my fellow breadbakers understand!).

-I had been making several mistakes that prevented the artistic scores from remaining intact during the bake.
 However, it took time to figure out what was going wrong.
-I wrote this article to (hopefully) save you time and energy as you practice scoring your bread.
+I wrote this article to save you time and energy as you practice scoring your bread.

 These baking tips improved the consistency of my bread and allowed me to create intricate scores that stay in place during baking!

-*this post contains affiliate links.
+*This post contains affiliate links.

 What Is Scoring?

 Scoring a loaf of bread is the process of creating a weak spot in the dough for steam to escape while baking.
-If the bread is not scored, the steam will naturally burst forth from the weakest spot of the dough.

 Technically speaking, there is nothing wrong with allowing the bread to create its own rustic opening for steam to escape from.
 But scoring bread dough is a challenging and fun artistic endeavor, and it’s an addicting hobby.